mpaglia0/Iudas/README.md

 ### Translation for templates strings

-A gettext method has been used.
+The gettext method has been used.
 This is a good method if you have only a few strings to be translated (this is the case for templates).

 Create a text file in your website root directory and rename it - for example - ``myfunctions.py``.
 Fill this file with the following instruction: